AngJianming/100Days-of-Cpp/1-10Days/Day 1 - Student Management System CLI/README.md

 # Step-by-Step Guide: Compiling and Running on Bash

 ## Save the Code
 Save the code above into a file with a suitable name.
-For example, name it `StudentManagementCLI.cpp`.
+For example, name it `admin.cpp`.

 > **Pro tip:** Avoid spaces in filenames.
 If you must have them, you'll need to wrap the filename in quotes when compiling.